isnardo/itk/README.md

 itk
 ===

-In this repository is including some
+In this repository include C++ source code of some classes depeveloped for medical image processing.